C4-Free Subgraphs of the Hypercubes Q6, Q7, and Q8: Odd Squares, Fully Frustrated Models, and Computational Structure: Introduction

 The $n$-dimensional hypercube $Q_n$ has vertex set $\{0,1\}^n$, two vertices adjacent iff they differ in exactly one coordinate; it has $2^n$ vertices and $n\cdot2^{n-1}$ edges.
 The problem of determining $\ex(Q_n,C_4)=\max\{|E(G)|:G\subseteq Q_n,\,G\text{ is }C_4\text{-free}\}$ was raised by Erd\H{o}s~\cite{Erd84} and remains open in general.

 The best known asymptotic bounds are

-where the lower bound (valid for $n=4^r$) is due to Brass, Harborth, and Nienborg~\cite{BHN95}, and the upper bound to Baber~\cite{Bab12} via the flag algebra method.
+where the lower bound (valid for $n=4^r$) is due to Brass, Harborth, and Nienborg~\cite{BHN95}, and the upper bound to Baber~\cite{Bab12} via the flag algebra method, improving the earlier bound of Thomason and Wagner~\cite{TW09}.
 Balogh et al.~\cite{BHLL12} give 0.6068 via a related method.
 For general $n\ge9$, the weaker bound $\tfrac{1}{2}(n+0.9\sqrt{n})\cdot2^{n-1}$ applies~\cite{BHN95}.
 Exact values have been determined for small $n$; Harborth and Nienborg~\cite{HN94} proved $\ex(Q_6,C_4)=132$.

 Our main results are:

 \begin{theorem} \begin{enumerate}[label=(\roman*)] \item $\ex(Q_7,C_4)\ge304$. \item $\ex(Q_8,C_4)\ge680$. \end{enumerate} \end{theorem}

 Both bounds are realised by explicit constructions (supplementary files \texttt{q7\_edges\_304.jsonl} and \texttt{q8\_edges\_680.jsonl}).